 - a fever, chills or both

 - a cough

 - difficulty breathing

 - muscle aches

-- a new loss of taste or sense of smell
+- a new loss of taste or smell

 - nausea or vomiting

-The CDC say that the risk of severe illness from COVID-19 increases as a person gets older.
-People in their 50s are at a higher risk than those in their 40s.
-The greatest risk is among people 85 and above.
+The risk of severe illness from COVID-19 increases as a person gets older.
+The greatest risk is among people aged

 People with preexisting health conditions